Autism and Age-Appropriate Interests

 “There is nothing age inappropriate about liking things.”

-Or, think of the grown adult who dresses in costumes and collects all kinds of memorabilia to a character or comic book, and going to Comic-Con.
-We may call them nerds or geeks, but I do not find that they are treated with the same disdain as a 15-year-old with autism who is still reading Thomas books and playing with Thomas trains.
+Think of the grown adult who dresses in costumes and collects all kinds of memorabilia to a character or comic book, and going to Comic-Con.
+We may call them nerds or geeks.
+But I do not find that they are treated with the same disdain as a 15-year-old with autism who is still reading Thomas books and playing with Thomas trains.

 Do large organizations (like Disney) create entire protocols, in an effort to steer these folks who “are just really big fans of something” in a different direction?
 Nope, they feed the interest.
 Two organizations that I loathe have created entire documents and help for parents to force their kids out of this, to somewhat force a type of normalcy.